Housing Compensation Policy

 The Secure Tenants of Local Housing Authorities (Right to Repair) Regulations 1994

-The Right to Repair Regulations covers specific repairs, known as ‘Qualifying Repairs’ which cost less than £250 and should be done within a set time limit for Secure Tenants.
+The Right to Repair Regulations cover specific repairs, known as ‘Qualifying Repairs’ which cost less than £250 and should be done within a set time limit for Secure Tenants.
 If these are not carried out within that time you may be entitled to compensation.

 Discretionary compensation